slowernews/wisdom-tldr/chapters/chapter_1_self.md

 HOWEVER... don't be thirsty: the [journey](#on-gratefulness-and-happiness) will not be enjoyable and people will [envy](#on-outliers) you.

-If You Are Not Growing You Are Dying
+If You Are Not Growing You Are Dying.
 Life is about constant and never-ending growth.
-If you want to live your life in such a way that you can take your final breath with a smile on your face, then you must be willing to commit yourself to constant growth.F!ck complacency.
+If you want to live your life in such a way that you can take your final breath with a smile on your face, then you must be willing to commit yourself to constant growth.
+F!ck complacency.
 I don’t care if you have $10,000,000 in the bank account, a model wife, and all the material possessions this world has to offer, if you are not pushing yourself to grow and expand, you are digging yourself an early grave.
 Never settle in life, never be content with who you are and what you have achieved.
 You have to constantly push yourself to do more, achieve more, and, most importantly become more.

 - Most 16 year olds are just using their phones to send silly snaps to their friends and watch porn.
 And most people waste their lives away in 9-5 jobs.
 It's not an age thing.

 - “We must suffer one of two pains, either the pain of discipline or the pain of regret and disappointment.”

-- lying in death bed and regretting your life is the worst that can happen to you.

 We know about quitting something that’s bad for you, or something you hate.
 But what about quitting something you love?
 I can tell you from experience, it leaves a lot of room for change.